Cloud7050/ff-mine/docs/guides/arr/shiva.md

 Blade:

-- While the boss is equipping, MT runs through her to stack with the party for Icebrand.
+- While the boss is equipping, MT should run through her to stack with the party for Icebrand.
 MT then goes back to B
 - For Heavenly Strike, MT should hold W to quickly reclose the distance and avoid the boss moving too much
 - MT then waits to dodge Glacial Bash by running through the boss again